CSUFNathen/Portfolia-NathenPaniagua/README.md

 ### Phase 3: Creating and Designing Pages

-- Created individual pages for each section of the website.
+- Created individual pages or redirecting to a different links from the website.
 - Designed the layout and content of each page according to its intended purpose.

 ### Phase 4: Enhancing Content